sadhakbj/Simple-CSV-Project/readme.md

 ## Coding Conventions

-We follow PSR-2
+We have followed PSR-2 coding convention.

 ## Running Tests

-We can run the test using following command 'phpunit tests/ClientsTest.php'
+We can run the test using following command `phpunit tests/ClientsTest.php`

-## Deployment

-We use Elastic Beanstalk CLI.

-## Support
+## Tools Used:

-For any queries and support, you may either [create a github issue](https://github.com/NRGI/resourcecontracts.org/issues/new) or send us an email at resourcecontracts@yipl.com.np

-## Copyright and license

-Code copyright Natural Resource Governance Institute.
-Code released under the [ MIT license ](LICENSE.md)
+* PHP Laravel Framework
+* Bootstrap
+* Jquery